-13.1 Inspections
+12.1: Inspections

 Construction contractors are responsible for contacting the Construction Manager to request an onsite progress inspection during construction.
 Inspections will be conducted to verify the work being invoiced has been performed in a workmanlike fashion, and that all materials billed are installed in the structure.

-Prior to release of the final 10% retention payment, a final inspection will be conducted.
+When construction is complete, and prior to release of the final 10% retention payment, a final inspection will be conducted.
 Further details regarding interim and final inspections can be found in the Inspections SOP, which will include milestones required to be achieved for reconstructions, methodology for rehabilitation inspections, etc.

-The Construction Manager will complete a final inspection and oversee disbursement of the final payment to the contractor as outlined in the contract.

-- When work is nearing completion, the contractor will notify the Program of a specific date when the job will be ready for final inspection, which will guarantee that all work has been completed according to contract specifications.
-If progress inspections were conducted often enough to make mid-course corrections, the final inspection should address those items completed since the last inspection.
-The final inspection will be as thorough and deliberate as the initial inspection.
-Finished carpentry, painting, backfilling, electrical fixtures, all homeowner activities, and clean up should be closely checked for completion. - After the final inspection, the contractor and the Construction Manager will develop the punch list, a list of items written as specifications, which constitute the work necessary to complete the contract.
-If the punch list contains more than ten (10) items, the contractor is not ready for a final inspection.
-When the punch list has been prepared, no other work items are expected of the contractor. - The Program will make sure that the homeowner receives all warranties and instruction booklets for installed equipment. - After all items on the punch list have been satisfactorily completed, and all warranties issued, the project can be completed.
-Both the homeowner and the Program must document in writing that the work has been accepted. - Disbursement of the final payment to the contractor will be made pending receipt of a Final Affidavit of lien from each contractor and a list of all subcontractors.
+After the final inspection, the contractor and the Construction Manager will develop the punch list, a list of items written as specifications, which constitute the work necessary to complete the contract:

+- The Program will make sure that the homeowner receives all warranties and instruction booklets for installed equipment. - After all items on the punch list have been satisfactorily completed, and all warranties issued, the project can be completed.
+Both the homeowner and the Program must document in writing that all punch list items have been satisfactorily completed, that the work has been accepted, and that the homeowner has reoccupied the home - Disbursement of the final payment to the contractor will be made pending receipt of a Final Affidavit of lien from each contractor and a list of all subcontractors.

-13.2 Draw Request Process
+12.2: Draw Request Process

-Once the permits have been issued for a specific site, the Construction Contractor is expected to begin work on the project within Fifteen (15) Days from Notice to Proceed and is expected to submit draw requests for payment based on milestones set by the program.
+Once the permits have been issued for a specific site, the Construction Contractor is expected to begin work on the project within fifteen (15) days from the Notice to Proceed and is expected to submit draw requests for payment based on milestones set by the program.

 The Construction Contractor submits Draw Request to the Construction Manager, who schedules an inspection to verify that the work was completed.
 Once the inspection is completed and qualities are agreed upon from the site inspection, the Construction Manager prepares an inspection report to accompany the Draw Request.
-The Draw Request, along with accompanying Inspection report, is submitted to the Planning and Construction Assistant Director for approval.
+The Draw Request, along with accompanying Inspection report, is submitted to the program staff for review.
+Once the program staff determine the submission to be complete, it is submitted for approval.
 If approved, the Payment Request and Inspection Report is electronically filed with Accounting Unit via System of Record.
-Once the payment is in the system of record, the payment will be forwarded to the Housing Program staff for review and approval.
-Upon approval from the Housing Program Manager, the payment request is forwarded to the Finance Unit for review, approval and check processing in accordance to the financial policies and procedures.
+Upon approval, the payment request is forwarded to the Finance Unit for review, approval and check processing in accordance with VIHFA financial policies and procedures.